NN2404/SurvivalAnalysis/wednsday.md

 </code></pre>

-Every survival function S(t) is monotonically decreasing
+Every survival function S(t) is monotonically decreasing.
+The time, t = 0, represents some origin, typically the beginning of a study or the start of operation of some system.
+S(0) is commonly unity but can be less to represent the probability that the system fails immediately upon operation.
+Since the CDF is a right-continuous function, it can be said that the survival function S(t) = 1-F(t) is also right-continuous.